CrowdStrike/foundry-tutorial-enrich-incidents/SECURITY.md

 # Security Policy

-This document outlines security policy and procedures for the CrowdStrike `foundry-tutorial-fusion-soar` project.
+This document outlines security policy and procedures for the CrowdStrike `foundry-tutorial-encrich-incidents` project.

 + [Reporting a potential security vulnerability](#reporting-a-potential-security-vulnerability)
 + [Disclosure and Mitigation Process](#disclosure-and-mitigation-process)